rust-lang/rustc-dev-guide/src/solve/canonicalization.md

 ### Instantiating the canonical goal inside of the query

-To actually try to prove the canonical goal we start by instantiating existential variables with inference variables and universal variables without inference variables and placeholders again.
+To actually try to prove the canonical goal we start by instantiating the bound variables with inference variables and placeholders again.

 This happens inside of the query in a completely separate `InferCtxt`.
 Inside of the query we now have a goal `u32: Trait<?0>`.
 We also remember which value we've used to instantiate the bound